 • 2.70% house edge on all other bets

-One is the physical roulette you can find at land-based casinos, another is RNG roulette, and finally, there’s live dealer roulette, which we will review here, as, in my opinion, it’s the best version to play.
+One is the physical Roulette you can find at land-based casinos, another is RNG roulette, and finally, there’s live dealer roulette, which we will review here, as, in my opinion, it’s the best version to play.

 Why play Live, not RNG French roulette?